Open Access. Powered by Scholars. Published by Universities.®

 Articles

 The word “abortion” pervades public discourse in the wake of Dobbs v.
 Jackson Women’s Health Organization.
-But do we know what it means?
-Not only do law and medicine define it differently; state legislatures have codified wildly different definitions of abortion across jurisdictions.
-Our analysis exposes inherent ambiguities at the boundaries of the term, particularly as abortion intersects with other categories that we often think of as distinct: pregnancy loss, ectopic pregnancy, and other forms of medically necessary care.
-By juxtaposing statutory text next to real people’s experiences of being denied care in states with abortion bans, we reveal …
+But do people know what it means?
+Not only do law and medicine define it differently, but state legislatures have codified wildly different definitions of abortion across jurisdictions.
+This Article exposes inherent ambiguities at the boundaries of the term, particularly as it intersects with other categories of reproductive health care often viewed as separate, like pregnancy loss and ectopic pregnancy.
+By juxtaposing statutory text with real people’s experiences of being denied care in states with abortion bans, this Article reveals how those ambiguities …

 The Impact Of Us Abortion Policy On Rheumatology Clinical Practice: A Cross-Sectional Survey Of Rheumatologists, Bonnie L. Bermas, Irene Blanco, Rosalind Ramsey-Goldman, Ashira D. Blazer, Megan E.B.
 Clowse, Cuoghi Edens, Greer Donley, Leslie Pierce, Catherine Wright, Mehret Birru Talabi Sep 2023